Brendan Donovan Player Props: Cardinals vs. Mets

-After batting .300 with two doubles, four walks and an RBI in his past 10 games, Brendan Donovan and the St. Louis Cardinals take on the New York Mets (who will start Kodai Senga) at 4:10 PM ET on Saturday.
+Brendan Donovan and his .404 on-base percentage over his past 10 games (53 points higher than his season-long percentage), will be in action for the St. Louis Cardinals versus the New York Mets and Carlos Carrasco on June 18 at 1:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Mets.
+He racked up two hits (going 2-for-5 with an RBI) in his last game against the Mets.

 Brendan Donovan Game Info & Props vs. the Mets